What is the course about?

 When I've finished, what course can I do next?

-This course continues with Exploring classical music - Module 3 (MD030C) in late April.
+This course continues with Exploring classical music - Module 3 (MD020C) in September.